YangChuantongStarry/Uptick-KB/WHITEPAPER_Tokenomics.md

 Responsible for the issuance and circulation of the UPTICK token.
 The token economics at this layer is designed to ensure the stability and security of the UPTICK token.

-* **Uptick DAPP Ecosystem Layer**
+* **Uptick dApp Ecosystem Layer**

 This includes all the decentralized applications built on top of the Uptick Network.
-The token economics at this layer is designed to incentivize developers to build and contribute to the Uptick DAPP ecosystem.
+The token economics at this layer is designed to incentivize developers to build and contribute to the Uptick dApp ecosystem.

 * **Multi-Chain Economy Layer**